jeffbahns/elevator-challenge/README.md

         if it finishes its' stops, pause and totalTrips++

         if totalTrips reaches 100, inService = false
     }

+    changeDestination(destination) {
+        this function will modify where the elevator is supposed to going, if a new destination is requested.

+        it will still follow the original path, but will change its' final destination

+        called from the MasterControl

+    }

     reachedStop() { // tracks if reached a stop